dbermuehler/pypleasant/README.md

 ## Installation

-The package can easily be installed via pip:
+The package is available on [PyPi](https://pypi.org/project/pypleasant/) and can easily be installed via pip:

 ```bash
 pip install pypleasant